vandycknick/nvd.codes/2021/2021-03-28-hack-the-box-luanne.md

 <br>Lua error: /usr/local/webapi/weather.lua:49: attempt to call a nil value
 ```

 Not sure what happened when injecting the percentage sign.
 It seems that it invalidated the whole query.
 But hard to say, for now, let's keep that in mind for later.
 Because using a single quote returns a Lua error message.
 I have written some Lua code in the past but am by all means no expert in this language.
-I will need to do some research to understand better what constructs the language offers to get RCE.
+I will need to do some research to better understand what constructs the language/runtime offers to get an RCE.

 ![DuckDuckGo Searching For Lua Code Injection](./assets/2021-03-28-hack-the-box-luanne/search-code-injection.png)